diva-exchange/i2p-reseed/README.md

 ### Building the Go Program i2p-tools on Your Host

-Make sure you have "go" installed (like `apt-get install go`).
-Navigate to the project home (where you have downloaded the code of i2p-reseed from codeberg, like `cd /tmp/i2p-reseed`).
+Make sure you have "go" installed (like `apt-get install apt-get install golang-go`).
+Navigate to the project home (where you have downloaded the code of i2p-reseed from github, like `cd $HOME/i2p-reseed/`).

+Then navigate to

+`cd ./src/i2p-tools`

 Set the GOPATH, which is the project root,

 `export GOPATH=${PWD}`

-then navigate to

-`cd ./src/i2p-tools`

-and execute
+Execute

 `go install`